Trailing Pacific Blackberry; aka:

 -Ralph Waldo Emerson

 Its fragrant flowers are white sometimes with pinkish hues becoming numerous toward the end of April & still everywhere in evidence May & June.
-These are followed bu small sweet berries starting ruby-red & ripening to black in June, July & August.
+These are followed by small sweet berries starting ruby-red & ripening to black in June, July & August.

-In breeding programs this wild blackberry gave rise to the domestic Loganberry, Boysenberry, & Youngberry, which form larger shrubby patches & are better for harvestable fruits, each with its unique flavor, & with taste & sizes sometimes greater even than the invasive 'Himalaya Giant.'
+In breeding programs this wild blackberry gave rise to the domestic Loganberry, Boysenberry, & Youngberry, which form larger shrubby patches & are better for harvestable fruits, each with its unique flavor & with taste & sizes sometimes greater even than the invasive 'Himalaya Giant.'
 But it can be a lucky thing to live at a woodland edge where the wild real thing is growing, even if the fruits are smaller & take longer to fill a jar.

 copyright © by Paghat the Ratgirl